iandenty/recipes-app/README.md

 ```

-  npm install && cd recipes-app-client && npm install
+  npm install && cd recipes-app-client && npm install && cd ..

 ```

-Ensure that you are in the root app folder `recipes-app` (`cd ..` after install command), then run:
+Ensure that you are in the root app folder `/recipes-app`, then run:

 ```
   npm start